pluginkollektiv/antivirus/README.md

 Security plugin to protect your blog or website against exploits and spam injections.

 ## Description ##
-*AntiVirus for WordPress* is a easy-to-use, safe tool to harden your WordPress site against exploits, malware and spam injections.
+*AntiVirus* is an easy-to-use, safe tool to harden your WordPress site against exploits, malware and spam injections.
 You can configure *AntiVirus* to perform an automated daily scan of your theme files.
-If the plugin happens to detect any suspicious code injections, it will send out a notification to a previously configured e-mail address.
+If the plugin detects any suspicious code injections, it will send out a notification to a previously configured e-mail address.

 In case your WordPress site has been hacked, *AntiVirus* will help you to become aware of the problem very quickly in order for you to take immediate action.

 ### Features ###
-* Virus alert in the admin bar
-* Cleaning up after plugin removal
-* Daily scan with email notifications
+* Scan for suspicious code in the theme files (daily scan with email notifications and manual scan) with an option to mark detected cases as false positive
-* Theme template checks
-* Whitelist solution: Mark suspected cases as "no virus"
-* Manual check of template files with alerts on suspected cases
+* Checksum verification for WordPress Core files
 * Optional: Google Safe Browsing for malware and phishing monitoring.

+A complete documentation is available on the [AntiVirus website](https://antivirus.pluginkollektiv.org/documentation/).

 ### Support ###
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/antivirus)